project-chip/connectedhomeip/docs/guides/nxp/nxp_manufacturing_flow.md

-for the second one, it only protect the dac private key inside the factory data, the dac private key is retrieved and provisioned into Edge Lock, the returned key bolb replace the previous dac private key, and also update the overall size and hash, and re-write the factory data. when device is doing matter commissioning, the blob is retrieved and provisoned into Edge Lock and the signing can be done using the returned key index in Edge Lock.
+for the second one, it only protect the dac private key inside the factory data, the dac private key is retrieved and provisioned into Edge Lock, the returned key blob replace the previous dac private key, and also update the overall size and hash, and re-write the factory data. when device is doing matter commissioning, the blob is retrieved and provisioned into Edge Lock and the signing can be done using the returned key index in Edge Lock.

 the factory data should be plain text for the first programming. it will check